NsmKsm/compare_mgis_mtest/README.md

-this rep is just for testing

-1) mfront and mgis need to be already installed.
-2) Before executing the python script these commands are needed:

-$ mfront --obuild --interface=generic MericCailletaudSingleCrystalViscoPlasticity.mfront

-$ mtest Test.mtest
+- This repository is just for testing. "main.py" compares the results obtained by mgis and mtest.
+- Before anything, "mfront" and "mgis" need be installed.
+The install instructions are detailed in (https://github.com/thelfer/tfel.git for mfront) and (https://github.com/thelfer/MFrontGenericInterfaceSupport.git for mgis).